Tourvia Tourvia

 Step 4: Configure filters and defaults

-RouteForce supports two layers of configuration:
+Tourvia supports two layers of configuration:

 Org-wide defaults are set through Custom Metadata Types in Salesforce Setup.
 These apply to every instance of the component across your org.
 Use them for settings like default map center, distance units, and which Salesforce objects to display.

 Page-specific settings are configured through App Builder component properties.
-When you select the RouteForce component on a Lightning page, the right panel shows configurable properties.
+When you select the Tourvia component on a Lightning page, the right panel shows configurable properties.
 Use these to override org-wide defaults for a specific page, for example, setting a different default filter on the Home page than on an Account page.

 The Configuration Guide includes 4 copy-paste presets for common scenarios: